"It's estimated that nearly 40% of older adults have one or more age-related digestive issue each year."

 The Common Digestive Issue No One Talks About

+Since constipation is a very common issue, we might as well talk about it!
 The main symptom of constipation is infrequent bowel movements.
 The official medical definition of "infrequent" is three or fewer bowel movements per week.

 Another symptom of constipation can be difficult or painful bowel movements, which are usually hard and dry stools.